By Michael Lanza

 First, nowhere else compares, period—there’s only one Grand Canyon.
 And second, every trip there deserves five stars, each so scenic and unique that it’s hard to imagine ever getting enough of this place.

-Backpackers with the impression that any multi-day hike into the canyon will basically resemble any other learn through returning again and again (as I have) that the differences far outnumber the similarities—from hidden side canyons with oases of greenery and waterfalls plunging from great heights or bursting explosively from a cliff face to carpets of wildflowers extending as far as you can see and idyllic campsites where at night you gaze up at an inky sky riddled with stars.
+Backpackers with the impression that any multi-day hike into the canyon will basically resemble any other learn through returning again and again (as I have) that the differences far outnumber the similarities—from hidden side canyons with oases of greenery and waterfalls plunging from great heights or bursting explosively from a cliff face, to carpets of wildflowers extending as far as you can see and idyllic campsites where you gaze up at an inky sky riddled with stars.

 Of course, many other backpackers share that view, so competition for backcountry permits is stiff, especially for the popular Bright Angel and South and North Kaibab trails.
 But most backpackers apply for permits in the peak months of April, May, and October, while weather remains good often well into November, when competition for permits tapers (a bit).